 - I dream of embarking on an adventure in an ocean of orange soda.
 It turns out it’s just a Fanta sea.

 - A wife said to her husband: It sounds like elks are falling from the sky.
 The husband replied: No, it’s just reindeer.

-- The doctor assured his patient, who ingested a whole bottle of food coloring, that he is going to be fine.
-The man said, “but doc, I feel like I’m dyeing inside”.
+- The doctor assured his patient, who ingested a whole bottle of food coloring, that he was going to be fine.
+The man said, “But doc, I feel like I’m dyeing inside”.

-- England went through the Dark Ages in the 14th century because they have too many knights.
+- England went through the Dark Ages in the 14th century because they had too many knights.

 2. Homographic Puns

 In this category, we substitute a word or group of words in a sentence or paragraph with another that is spelled the same but has a different meaning.
 Examples: